JonathanFry3/KSolve/README.md

 state space created by all non-silly moves starting with the initial deal.
 It uses a variety of techniques to select non-silly moves and a variety of techniques to narrow the state space explored, but still frequently generates trees with tens of millions of moves.
-About 99% of draw-1 deals can be solved within 150,000,000 moves; the other 1% would require more memory.
+About 99.9% of draw-1 deals can be resolved within 160,000,000 moves; the other 0.1% would require more memory.
 The file STATISTICS.md has more informaton about memory use.

 This function is fully multi-threaded.
 The method of multithreading selected